railsuser2014/openobject-doc-book-en/7/7_20_Caldav/index.rst

 5. Enter the host name.
    (E.g. if the url is http://openerp.com:8069/webdav/db_1/calendars/ , openerp.com is the host)

+.. tip: Go to Sales --> Meetings --> Synchronize this Calendar and select Iphone.
+Then the Caldav server will be shown.

 6. In ``Username`` and ``Password``, type your OpenERP login and password.

 7. As a description, you can either leave the server's name or